Skip to main content

 What it is

 A cannula is a fine, flexible tube used to deliver injectable treatments beneath the skin.
-In aesthetic dermatology, it serves as an alternative to sharp needles for procedures such as dermal fillers, biostimulators, or fat-dissolving injections.
+In aesthetic dermatology, it serves as an alternative to sharp needles for procedures such as dermal fillers, biostimulators and fat-dissolving injections.

-Skilled dermatologists use a cannula to treat larger areas like the cheeks, jawline, and temples, as well as delicate zones such as under the eyes.
-The technique enables precise placement of filler with fewer injection sites, lowering the risk of complications like vascular occlusion.
-For patients, this often means a more comfortable experience, minimal downtime, and natural-looking results that respect the contours of the face.
+Skilled practitioners use a cannula to treat larger anatomic areas like the cheeks, jawline and temples, as well as delicate zones such as under the eyes.
+The technique enables precise placement of filler with fewer injection sites, lowering the risk of complications such as vascular occlusion.
+For patients this often means a more comfortable experience, minimal downtime and natural-looking results that respect the contours of the face.

 Close Menu